valentinaruts/starter-hugo-academic/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Vancouver School of Economics
+  - name: University of British Columbia
     url: https://economics.ubc.ca/